-Community Dist ribution of bene fits Whose act Benefit Costs and A Assessment of Benefit Indicative Funding outcomes Whole Identifiable Individuals creates need Period Benefits of Separate Initial Initial Adjı usted Source based on Funding community parts of the community lieeu Funding Public Priv ate Public Private Impact Statement categories (funding range) - Catchment(s) for rate Animal Services Empowered communities Low The whole Low Urban parts of High Benefits Animal owners who Current year The activity While Council has chosen to 10% 90 % 0%- 30% 70%- 100% Operational General rate (Low) - District with the right tools to deliver the best outcomes This activity protects human safety and health through the registration, and through the enforcement of legislation, bylaws and policies. community benefits from the general advice and education provided about animals, and through animal management practices ensuring public safety. the community with housing in close proximity may receive a greater benefit because of the higher probability of animal control complaints related to barking and wandering dogs. from the activity accrue mainly to animal owners, from the provision of a service. do not manage their animals appropriatel y create additional costs associated with investigatin g complaints, impounding of stock and prosecution of offenders.
-The general public, who have an expectation and desired standard for animal care and control, also create a need. is primarily an operating activity, where the benefits are generally experienced in the current year. amalgamate the overall funding of this activity under the environmental services activity, given the high degree of private benefit, Council uses fees to ensure users are contributing towards the cost of the service with the rating mechanism to be amalgamated with other activities, to reduce collection costs.
-A signification should as the norelates of No part benefits residuate to the wide General public opposition of the public some General for the public should be sh Rationale A significant portion of the costs should be borne by animal owners as the majority of the activity relates to their actions or inactions.
-No particular group or individual benefits more than others so the residual cost should be allocated to the whole district as part of the General rate which reflects the public good associated with providing this activity.
-Operational costs are funded mainly through fees and charges to reflect private benefit, with some General rate input to reflect the public component of the activity. al owners vity inactions. dividual s so the located art of the ts the iith ded charges with to reflect Fees and Charges (High) Other sources (Low) Capital General rate Fees and Charges Grants and Subsidies Borrowing Proceeds from Asset Sales Other sources including reserves Environmental Hea lth Empowered communities Medium The whole Low Parts of the Medium Individuals, Consumers of food, Current year The activity While Council has chosen to 40% 60 % 0%- 50% 50%- 100% Operational General rate (Medium) - with the right tools to deliver the community benefits from the activity, as it ensures that community may benefit more than others from businesses and organisatio ns benefit alcohol and other personal health is primarily an operating activity where the amalgamate the overall funding of this activity under Rationale A significant portion of the costs should be borne by licensed businesses given the benefit they District Fees and Charges (Medium) Other sources (Low)
+Community Dist ribution of bene fits Whose act Benefit A ssessm ent of Ber nefit Indicative Funding outcomes Whole Identifiable Individuals creates need Period Benefits of Separate Init al Adjı usted Source based on Funding Impact Statement categories community parts of the community lieeu Funding Public Priv ate Public Private (funding range) - Catchment(s) for rate Animal Services Empowered communities Low The whole Low Urban parts of High Benefits Animal owners who Current year The activity While Council has chosen to 10% 90 % 0%- 30% 70%- 100% Operational General rate (Low) - District with the right tools to deliver the best outcomes This activity protects human safety and health through the registration, and through the enforcement of legislation, bylaws and policies. community benefits from the general advice and education provided about animals, and through animal management practices ensuring public safety. the community with housing in close proximity may receive a greater benefit because of the higher probability of animal control complaints related to barking and wandering dogs. from the activity accrue mainly to animal owners, from the provision of a service. do not manage their animals appropriatel y create additional costs associated with investigatin g complaints, impounding of stock and prosecution of offenders.
+The general public, who have an expectation and desired standard for animal care and control, also create a need. is primarily an operating activity, where the benefits are generally experienced in the current year. amalgamate the overall funding of this activity under the environmental services activity, given the high degree of private benefit, Council uses fees to ensure users are contributing towards the cost of the service with the rating mechanism to be amalgamated with other activities, to reduce collection costs. should as the n relates in No part benefits residuate to the will general public growidin Operati mainly to reflect some G icant po be born najority to their icular g s more t l cost sh rhole di rate wl good ass ng this a onal co through t private eneral r ortion of the by anim of the actions or roup or inchan other rould be all istrict as passive activity.
+In the strict as passive activity are input to ponent of al owners ivity inactions. dividual s so the illocated art of the ts the vith ded charges with to reflect Fees and Charges (High) Other sources (Low) Capital General rate Fees and Charges Grants and Subsidies Borrowing Proceeds from Asset Sales Other sources including reserves Environmental Hea lth Empowered communities Medium The whole Low Parts of the Medium Individuals, Consumers of food, Current year The activity While Council has chosen to chosen to % 50% 100% Operational General rate (Medium) - with the right tools to deliver the community benefits from the activity, as it ensures that community may benefit more than others from businesses and organisatio ns benefit alcohol and other personal health an operating the overall funding of this A significant portion of the costs District Fees and Charges (Medium) Other sources (Low)